 (an action that was betrayed by the official student movement, who handed those who did it over to the state, one of whom spent 20 years inside)

-A somewhat eclectic collection of bits of information about the situation in China today (going back to 2013), preceded by a theoretical introduction putting things in context, followed by various links to critical articles.
-These links don’t only point to the increasing repression there but also to many instances of genuine opposition.
+A somewhat eclectic collection of bits of information about the situation in China today (going back to 2011), preceded by a theoretical introduction on this page putting things in context, followed by various links to critical articles.
+Many of these links don’t only point to the increasing repression there but also to many instances of genuine opposition.
 It needs to be emphasised that China’s growing totalitarianism is being exported, especially in the form of technology aimed at social control, to democratic forms of capital throughout the world.
 Though obviously China’s development is specific to China and its history, it is also inextricably linked to the future in much of the rest of the world’s development.

 It seems illuminating to preface all this with quotes from “Diagnostic of the future – a forecast”, because it gives some kind of theoretical coherence to an understanding of all the recent developments in China:

 “The Chinese state is the chief model and proponent of such a system [technocracy], though there have also been frank discussions of such a model in the West. …A technocratic system leaves policy decisions to appointed experts who climb the ranks, ostensibly based on performance; appointments are carried out by the institution itself, as in a university, not by consultation with the public.
 Most leading members of the Chinese Communist Party, for example, are engineers and other scientists.
 However, it would be naïve to ignore that they are first and foremost politicians.
 They simply have to respond to internal power dynamics rather than focusing on performing for the general public….

 In recent years, the Chinese state has been arresting, imprisoning, and disappearing billionaires it accuses of corruption, which means acting outside the Party’s control over the market, engaging in alternate or autonomous market planning.